Overview

 POST https://{project_domain}/webservice/rest-api/{interface}/{version}/{resource_name}/actions/{action_method_name}

-Where {resource_name} represents a resource.
-The keyword actions identify the procedural call, and {action_method_name} is a unique name of the action.
-Action name is unique across the CareCloud API.
+The keyword actions identifies the procedural call, and {action_method_name} is a unique name for the action.
+Action names are unique across the CareCloud API.

-This is the example of the action “add customer” by resource segments:
+This is an example of the record-level action "add customer" on the segments resource:

 POST https://{project_domain}/webservice/rest-api/enterprise-interface/v1.0/segments/{segment_id}/actions/add-customer